-Interprets, applies, and gives guidance on 54 current academic Purpose:

-policies, determines academic standing, reviews petitions re:

-academic standing, grading options, and transfer credit.

-Members: faculty: three, appointed, one from each of the three curricular divisions (Humanities and Fine Arts, Natural Science and Mathematics, and Social and Behavioral Sciences), (for three-year terms).
+Purpose: Interprets, applies, and gives guidance on 70 current academic policies, determines academic standing, reviews petitions re: academic standing, grading options, and transfer credit.
+Chair: appointed : faculty member Members: faculty: three, appointed, one from each of the three curricular Wiembers. students: ex officio: divisions (Humanities and Fine Arts, Natural Science and Mathematics, and Social and Behavioral Sciences), (for three-year terms).
 Tenured and tenure-track faculty and visiting faculty, lecturers and senior lecturers on multi-year contracts eligible to serve.
-Term of service: 3 years.

-students: three, one of whom is an alternate

-Dean of Student Affairs, Associate Dean for Academic ex officio:

-Affairs (as liaison to CEP and CIC), Registrar, Dean of

-Students, Faculty Liaison for Advising
+Term of service: 3 years. three, one of whom is an alternate Senior Vice President and Dean for Student Affairs, Associate Dean for Academic Affairs (as liaison to CEP and CIC), Registrar, Dean of Students, Faculty Liaison for Advising